JetBrains/kotlin-web-site/docs/reference/inline-functions.md

 ## Non-local returns

-In Kotlin, we can only use a normal, unqualified `return` to exit a named function or a function expression.
+In Kotlin, we can only use a normal, unqualified `return` to exit a named function or an anonymous function.
 This means that to exit a lambda, we have to use a [label](returns.html#return-at-labels), and a bare `return` is forbidden inside a lambda, because a lambda can not make the enclosing function return: